ProfilePic

 • The borrower will need to qualify for and pay closing costs on two loans instead of one.

-• Refinancing can be difficult because the lender on the second mortgage has to consent to the refinance as well as the lender on the initial one.
+• Refinancing can be difficult because the lender on the second mortgage, as well as the lender on the initial one, has to consent to the refinance.

 • The rate on the second mortgage is generally higher.

-Getting a piggyback loan can be a viable solution if you want to avoid paying PMI or are needing to get a jumbo loan, but you should always weigh your options carefully to find out what is the best route to take.
+Getting a piggyback loan can be a viable solution if you want to avoid paying PMI or need a jumbo loan, but you should always weigh your options carefully to determine the best route.

-To find out if getting a piggyback loan makes sense for you, give the experts a NASB a call at 800- 677-6272.
+To find out if getting a piggyback loan makes sense for you, call the experts at NASB at 888-661-1982.